 Payback’s a Witch is also plagued by errors.
 It looks like an amateur effort, and not even an effective amateur effort.
 Attacking it on the grounds that it is badly copy edited is outside our scope though, because editing would have flagged the character problems (heroine is hateful) and story problems (everything else) long before anybody should care about the spelling.

-Guest review contributed by Fiorella Mauro.
+This guest review was contributed by Fiorella Mauro.
 Writer.
 Editor.
 Sassy auntie.
 Your tell-you-the-truth friend.
 Official book reviewer at theromancereviews.com.
 Blogs at MonsterOfArts.com.
 You can follow her on Twitter @monsterofarts, which she knows looks like Monstero Farts and she is at peace with that.